 I strive for mediocrity in my own work and family life.
 I'll never run a marathon, but I exercise regularly.
-I'll never be the country's top-grossing legal recruiter, but I make a comfortable living.
+I'll never be the country's top-grossing recruiter, but I make a comfortable living.
 I rarely work 12-hour days, but when a client needs something, I try to be responsive.
 I also participate actively in my children's schools, eat dinner with my family most nights of the week, and make time to read and play piano.

-Of course, I do not even practice law.
-So why am I advising lawyers to be mediocre: iviediocrity is nardly the way to impress people within your organization.
+Of course, I'm not even an accountant.
+So why am I advising accountants to be mediocre?
+Mediocrity is hardly the way to impress people within your organization.

-How is it possible to be mediocre and be a great lawyer at the same time?
-How can you keep your law job and still have a life?
+How is it possible to be mediocre and be a great accountant at the same time?
+How can you keep your job and still have a life?
 I would like to offer some practical suggestions on how you can have it all-or at least almost have it all.